webplatformco/project-class-composition/proposals/class-spread.md

 B[Symbol.publicFields].push(...A[Symbol.publicFields]);
 ```

+Note that all of this can be applied to an existing class as well.
+Perhaps there could be a helper method to facilitate this, e.g. `Function.extend(Base, ...traits)`,
+with the spread syntax desugaring to it.

 Unlike [subclass factories](../prior-art.md#subclass-factories-mixins), the spread operator would not affect the inheritance chain, it is essentially a macro for adding class members (both instance and static).

 ### What is added and what is not added?